RezaKatebi/Covid19-Animation/README.md

       "low": "BM.jpg",
       "high": "BM_highres.png"}
 ```
-Now if you import the packages and use the following commands you will see earth map:
+Now if you import the packages and use the following commands (or run the script [test_custom_map.py](https://github.com/RezaKatebi/Covid19-Animation/blob/master/CoronaVis/test/test_custom_map.py)) you will see earth map:
 ```python
 import matplotlib.pyplot as plt import cartopy.crs as ccrs